What To Plant In October-Zones 1-10

 Brussels Sprouts

-You should plan to plant them 6-8 weeks before your first frost.
-Zones 9-10 gardeners can plant Brussels sprouts between October and December.
+It would be best if you planned to plant them 6-8 weeks before your first frost.
+Gardeners in zones 9-10 can plant Brussels sprouts between October and December.

 How to Grow Brussels Sprouts